 Vail Gay Travel

-Experience luxurious Vail gay travel with wolfyy’s advice for top luxury hotels, experiences & Vail’s gay scene.
+Experience luxurious Vail gay travel with wolfyy’s advice for top hotels, experiences & Vail’s gay scene.

 The Gay Travel Experience: Vail, Colorado

 It only took me one day to realize why everyone loves Vail so much.
 Beautiful hotels packed with amenities, gorgeous mountainside vistas, delicious restaurants and abundant style.
 Even without the sports and outdoor activities, there is plenty to do.

 If you’re not a skier or snowboarder, don’t discount Vail gay travel so fast.
 While Vail is not necessarily a prominent LGBT destination, that doesn’t mean you won’t be able to find camaraderie with some other gay travelers.

-You’ll find the majority of them to be at least into their thirties.
+You’ll find the majority of visitors to be at least into their thirties.
 These people typically have the means to afford an expensive destination such as Vail.
 Suites in the best luxury resorts can easily exceed a few thousand dollars per night!